dodogeny/bastion-maven-plugin-community/README.md

 **Bastion Maven Plugin Community** is your Maven project's fortified defense against security vulnerabilities.
 This free, open-source scanner helps developers and teams maintain secure codebases through automated CVE detection, comprehensive reporting, and historical trend analysis.

 > **💡 Looking for Enterprise Features?** This is the **Community Edition** with core vulnerability scanning capabilities.
-For advanced features like persistent databases, email notifications, PDF reports, and enterprise support, see the [Upgrade to Enterprise](#-upgrade-to-enterprise-edition) section below.
+For advanced features like persistent databases, email notifications, PDF reports, and enterprise support, see the [Enterprise Edition](#-enterprise-edition---coming-soon) section below.

 ## 🏗️ Multi-Module Architecture